 Access

-Arrangements should be made with the Security Contractors and the Base team for large vehicle access.
+Arrangements should be made with the Security Contractors and the Base Team for large vehicle access.

 With the exception of approved military working dogs and recognised companion or assistance dogs, no pets or animals are permitted.